 Let me share with you a story, the story of my life!

-My life story can be described as a journey towards the level of mental toughness, which would allow me to feel worthy and confident to go after my wildest dreams.
+My life story can be described as a journey towards myself, which would allow me to feel worthy and confident to go after my wildest dreams.

 I struggled with low self-esteem in my childhood.
 I wanted so badly the approval and validation of a certain type of people that I started copying their behavior and following their view of life.

 I was thinking that if I was accepted by these people then I will feel confident.

 However, the more I was trying to look and behave like them, the worse my internal world felt.
 I felt helpless and hopeless because I didn’t know what the problem was and I didn’t have any idea of how I can get out of it.

 Don’t get me wrong, I was doing great on the outside: A student, I had a loving family, financial security, good friends, great health, etc…

 On the inside, though, I was afraid of people rejecting or making fun of me, which made me feel frustrated and insecure about myself.
-That is why I needed to always look confident, be strong, and "in control" of my emotions.
+That is why I needed to always look confident, be strong, and be "in control" of my emotions.
 I also believed that admitting my weaknesses or asking for help wasn't acceptable because people would think less of me.

 Yet, all this was about to change.
 One day after an unfortunate car accident, I lost almost all of my material belongings.
 Surprisingly to everyone, but mostly to myself, I felt relieved.
 I felt freed and excited, ready for a new beginning.
 It felt like a big burden was taken off my shoulders.